bigwiv/Biopython-cn/chr16.rst

 Another similar approach is a support vector machine with a linear kernel.
-Such an SVM also uses a linear combination of the predictors, but estimates the coefficients ¦Â from the predictor variables *x* near the boundary region between the classes.
+Such an SVM also uses a linear combination of the predictors, but estimates the coefficients Î² from the predictor variables *x* near the boundary region between the classes.
 If the logistic regression model (equations (`16.2 <#eq:OP>`__) and (`16.3 <#eq:NOP>`__)) is a good description for *x* away from the boundary region, we expect the